Common pitfalls to watch out for when integrating Laravel Sanctum with a Vue 3 Frontend

 This tutorial is focusing on the common pitfalls you would likely face even after going through the documentation.

-Be sure to define the following environment variables in your Laravel .env
+Be sure to define the following environment variables in your Laravel .env file:

 Make sure you add the port numbers.